Masterhack3r69/Resume-Checker-AI/README.md

 # Resume Checker AI 🤖

-An application that analyzes resumes against job descriptions using Google Gemini 2.5 Flash and ChromaDB.
+An application that analyzes resumes against job descriptions using Google Gemini and ChromaDB.
 It features a deep "Recruiter Persona" analysis engine that evaluates candidates on specific heuristics, content style, and formatting.

 ## 🚀 Features